Up to 50% off sofas & mattresses — limited‑time deals.

 Is the seat depth actually “loungy”?

-Inside seat depth is 24" with an 18" seat height, so it’s comfortable for mixed sitting and lounging, but it won’t feel like an extra-deep sectional.
-Taller loungers often do better with a throw pillow to extend support.
+The inside seat depth is 24 inches with an 18-inch seat height, so it is comfortable for mixed sitting and lounging, but it does not read like a true deep-seat sofa.
+Taller loungers usually do better with a throw pillow to extend support.

 Do the cushions stay neat?